TrueC-D/prework-videos-nested-data-structures/README.md

 + This way, we can just return the height for the character we found.
 + So there's a bunch of other stuff we can do like this, you can find characters by value, or sort them to find the tallest character or anything like that.
 + We're just at the tip of the iceberg here, but this is a good introduction to using nested data, so I think we'll go ahead and stop here.
 So just to recap:
-  + We talked about why nested data is useful - it lets us write complex interactions with robust, real-life data sources and to process more data than we as humans could
+  + We talked about why nested data is useful - it lets us write complex interactions with robust, real-life data sources and to process more data than we as humans could.
-  + We used bracket notation to access data in our nested structure here with the star wars example, such as the top level keys, plus results on each individual character
+  + We used bracket notation to access data in our nested structure here with the star wars example, such as the top level keys, plus results on each individual character.
   + And we used some basic ruby methods to answer questions about a given list of data - like each and find.
-We could do way more complex stuff as well
+We could do way more complex stuff as well.
 + Thanks so much for watching - happy coding!